Shelley Payne

-Shelley Nicole Payne (born 3 January 1972) was elected to the Western Australian Legislative Council as a Labor Party member for Agricultural region at the 2021 state election for a four-year term beginning on 22 May 2021.
+Shelley Nicole Payne (born 3 January 1972) is an Australian politician who was elected to the Western Australian Legislative Council as a Labor Party member for Agricultural region at the 2021 state election for a four-year term beginning on 22 May 2021.
+She was unseated in the 2025 Western Australian state election.

 Payne was previously a chemical engineer and councilor for the Esperance shire after moving from Canada.
 She was also a candidate in the 2019 federal election for the seat of O'Connor.

 She lives with her husband Mark and their 3 teenage children.